Tension Seeking Resolution (The Law of Polarity)

 But one thing is for certain: not knowing how to write tests is a lot different from deciding not to.

-It's clear that we achieve outcomes in the universe using cycles.
+It has also become clear to me that we achieve outcomes within the universe using cycles.

-And when you write code, you start the cycle of tension, which can only be closed with a test.
+And when you write code, you start the cycle of tension (of stepping out of line with this continual stream of balanced energy), and you collapse that tension with a test.

 In my eyes, until you learn how to test as well as you can code, you are continually at odds with the law of polarity.